 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.

-● References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.
+- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.

-● For a specific reference, subsequent revisions do not apply.
+- For a specific reference, subsequent revisions do not apply.